abarker/yapsc/README.rst

 dispatch.
 The switch call is quite efficient, and can be separated from the switch definition and its associated overhead.
-Fallthrough is not implemented, but the `case` decorator can take multiple arguments to match (like Pascal's case statement rather than C's).
+Fallthrough is not implemented, but the `case` decorator can take multiple arguments to match (like Pascal's case statement rather than C's except duplicate cases are allowed).

 Example code
 ------------